 Philip Howard is the Director of the Oxford Internet Institute and a Statutory Professor at Balliol College, Oxford.
 His research has demonstrated how new information technologies are used in both civic engagement and social control in countries around the world.
 His research and opinion writing has been featured in the New York Times, Financial Times, and many other international media outlets.
 Recently, he was awarded the National Democratic Institute’s 2018 “Democracy Prize” and Foreign Policy magazine named him a “Global Thinker” for pioneering the social science of fake news.

-Deputy Head of Life Sciences, Oxford University Innovation
+Deputy Head of Licensing and Ventures, Oxford University Innovation; Digital Health

 Professor of Human Centred Computing, University of Oxford